 - What are the consequences of not changing?

-Be sure to focus on the behaviour changes you hope to see a rep adopt — items like more remembering to log notes in Salesforce are activity changes and should be addressed separately.
+Be sure to focus on the behaviour changes and skillsets you hope to see a seller adopt — items like more remembering to log notes in Salesforce are activity changes and should be addressed separately.

 Plan for Future State